twiddlingbits/twr-wasm/docs/more/debugging.md

 1. Use Chrome
 2. Install the Chrome extension: C/C++ DevTools Support (DWARF) ( https://chromewebstore.google.com/detail/pdcpmagijalfljmkmjngeonclgbbannb )
 3. Use the clang compile flag -g to add debug annotation to your object files
-4. You will probably want to turn off optimization (remove the -O flag or set to -O0)
+4. You will may want to turn off optimization to allow the debugger to have a bit more logical behavior (remove the -O flag or set to -O0)
-5. You also likely want to use the debug version of the C library (twrd.a)
+5. You may want to use the version of the tiny-wasm-runtime C library that has debug symbols enabled (twrd.a).
+Only if you want to step into the twrd.a source.
 6. You need to serve your files with a (likely local) web server.
-For example, 'python server.py'.  'server.py' can be found in the examples root folder.
+For example, 'python server.py' is provided.  'server.py' can be found in the examples root folder.
+Note that your local server needs to enable SharedArrayBuffers -- see the server.py example.
    - your code can be bundled or unbundled, but
    - you need to ensure that the web server/browser can find the source code
    - also see [Example Readme](https://github.com/twiddlingbits/tiny-wasm-runtime/blob/main/examples/readme.md)